AnaghaKelkar/Recommendation/README.md

-# Recommendation
-Developing Recommendation Engine using Python
+# Developing Recommendation Engine using Python

 1. Fetch movie datasets from LightFM.datasets.
 2. Fetch training and testing data from the dataset.